results for "windows"

 Article Id: 19478

-Add a User to the Administrator Group: Sometimes users may find that remotely connecting to a PC quite difficult.
+Sometimes users may find that remotely connecting to a PC quite difficult.
 The steps listed below show how to connect, and configure, their PC so that remote desktop will be accessible.
 Make sure that you are the Local Admin on the machine.
 NOTE : Off-campus connections will require VPN to securely connect.
-For articles regarding off-campus...
+For articles regarding off-campus connectivity, see the VPN / Virtual Private...

 Add a User to the Administrator Group Sometimes users may find that remotely connecting to a PC quite difficult.
 The steps listed below show how to connect, and configure, their PC so that remote desktop will be accessible.
 Make sure that you are the Local Admin on the machine.
 NOTE : Off-campus connections will require VPN to securely connect.
 For articles regarding off-campus...